CumulusNetworks/docs/content/cumulus-linux-514/Layer-3/Routing/Segment-Routing.md

 Cumulus Linux supports SRv6 on the Spectrum-4 and Spectrum-5 switch only.
 {{%/notice%}}

-### Configure SRv6
+### Configure Segment Routing

-To configure SRv6:
+To configure segment routing:
-- Enable SRv6.
+- Enable segment routing.
 - Configure the SRv6 locator settings and the static IDs.
 You can configure a maximum of 32 locators.
   - Configure the SRv6 locator prefix.
   - Configure the SRv6 locator block length.
 Cumulus Linux currently supports a value of 32.